-Samurai has the smallest bowls of ramen on this list, but it’s also more affordable.
+Samurai has the smallest bowls of ramen on this list, but they’re also more affordable.
 Bean sprouts cool down the piping hot broth so you can start slurping sooner.
-Variations such as cold ramen and Tan Tan ramen make refreshingseasonal appearances.
+Variations such as cold ramen and Tan Tan ramen make seasonal appearances.

-Formerly Sushi Yukari and located at the Whole Foods shopping center at River and Craycroft, Sushi Zona’s shio (salt) broth provides a simpler and cleaner flavor.
-The massive bowl also comes with a California roll and side salad, so come hungry.
+Formerly Sushi Yukari and located at the Whole Foods shopping center at River and Craycroft, Sushi Zona’s shio (salt) broth provides a simpler, cleaner flavor.
+Soy sauce, miso, and tonkotsu are also available soup bases.

 Yamato Japanese Restaurant